List of Papua New Guinea women ODI cricketers

 This is a list of Papua New Guinea Women One-day International cricketers.

-In May 2022, the ICC awarded WODI status to the Papua New Guinea along with Netherlands, Scotland, Thailand and the United States;
+In May 2022, the ICC awarded WODI status to Papua New Guinea along with the Netherlands, Scotland, Thailand and the United States;

 Papua New Guinea toured Zimbabwe in March 2024, during which they played their first WODI match.
-This list comprises all members of the Papua New Guinea women's cricket team who have played at least one ODI match.
+This list comprises all members of the Papua New Guinea women's cricket team who have played at least one WODI match.
 It is initially arranged in the order in which each player won her first ODI cap.
 Where more than one player won her first WODI cap in the same match, those players are listed alphabetically by surname.